void-linux/void-docs/src/installation/live-images/guide.md

 ## Booting

 Boot your machine from the install media you created.
-If you have enough RAM, there is an option on the boot screen to load the entire image into ram, which will take some time but speed up the rest of the install process.
+If you have enough RAM, there is an option on the boot screen to load the entire image into RAM, which will take some time but speed up the rest of the install process.

 Once the live image has booted, log in as `root` with password `voidlinux` and